Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Introduction

 \section{Introduction}

-In 1973 Niemeier classified the positive-definite, even, unimodular lattices of rank $24$ \cite{Nie73}.
+In 1968 Niemeier classified the positive-definite, even, unimodular lattices of rank $24$ \cite{Nie68,Nie73}.
 He showed that up to isomorphism there are exactly $24$ such lattices and that the isomorphism class is uniquely determined by the root system.
 The Leech lattice $\Lambda$ is the unique lattice in this genus without roots.
-Niemeier applied Kneser's neighbourhood method to derive this result.
-It can also be proved by means of harmonic theta series \cite{Ven80} or the Smith-Minkowski-Siegel mass formula \cite{CS99}.
+There are several proofs of this result.
+Niemeier applied Kneser's neighbourhood method.
+Venkov found a proof based on harmonic theta series \cite{Ven80}.
+It can also be derived from Conway, Parker and Sloane's classification of deep holes of the Leech lattice \cite{CPS82,Bor85b} and from the Smith-Minkowski-Siegel mass formula \cite{CS82c,CS99}.
+Finally, it also follows from the classification of certain automorphic representations of $\O_{24}$ \cite{CL19}.

 Conway, Parker and Sloane found a nice construction of the Niemeier lattices starting from the Leech lattice \cite{CPS82,CS82}.
-They showed that up to equivalence there are exactly $23$ deep holes of the Leech lattice $\Lambda$, i.e.\ points in $\Lambda\otimes_\Z\R$ which have maximal distance to the Leech lattice, and that they are in bijection with the Niemeier lattices different from the Leech lattice.
+They showed that up to equivalence there are exactly $23$ deep holes in the Leech lattice $\Lambda$, i.e.\ points in $\Lambda\otimes_\Z\R$ which have maximal distance to the Leech lattice, and that they are in bijection with the Niemeier lattices different from the Leech lattice.
 The construction is as follows.
 Let $d$ be a deep hole corresponding to the Niemeier lattice $N$.
 Then the $\Z$-module in $\Lambda\otimes_\Z\R$ generated by $\{x\in\Lambda\,|\,(x,d)\in\Z\}$ and $d$ is isomorphic to $N$.